An analysis of 23 popular hair color products sold in the United States found that all of them contained at least one carcinogenic chemical.

 Meanwhile, Bigen’s Oriental Black had the lowest total VOCs, and Clairol’s Natural Instincts, Black had the lowest amount of dichloromethane.

-Regarding heavy metal tests, 15 products did not contain any detectable levels of five heavy metals—arsenic, mercury, lead, chromium, and cadmium.
+Regarding heavy metal tests, 15 products contained no detectable levels of five heavy metals—arsenic, mercury, lead, chromium, and cadmium.

 Trace amounts of arsenic were detected in Bigen’s Oriental Black, Clairol’s Root Touch Up, Desire Deluxe’s Hair Chalk Salon, and Hally’s Pink Shade Stix.